noiseprotocol/noise_spec/noise.md

  key `k` of 256 bits and a 64-bit unsigned integer nonce `n` which must be unique for the key `k`.
 Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and must add a 128-bit authentication tag to the end of the message.
-This must be a deterministic function (i.e.  it shall not add a random IV; this ensures the `GETKEY()` function is deterministic).

  * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 256 bits, a 64-bit unsigned integer nonce `n`, and associated